smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 ## Running a Restricted Mode Process

 IBM i now supports executing restricted mode operations from other sources besides just the DSP01 console device.
-It\'s possible to use a different interactive display device, and it\'s also possible to run in batch mode without any display device.
+It's possible to use a different interactive display device, and it's also possible to run in batch mode without any display device.
 The LSAM setup for Restricted Mode script processing supports choosing any of these three methods.

-[Run a Restricted Mode Process in Batch Mode]{.ul}
+[Run a Restricted Mode Process in Batch Mode]

 1. Ensure that the LSAM is communicating with SAM and supporting services (SAM-SS).